-- 1. To provide a syllabus for each course that states the course requirements, the grading system, attendance policies, and sanctions for academic dishonesty; (See Appendix 5 Course Syllabus Guidelines) - 2.
+- To provide a syllabus for each course that states the course requirements, the grading system, attendance policies, and sanctions for academic dishonesty; (See Appendix 5 - Syllabus Template) - 2.
 To file a copy of each syllabus with the Office of Academic Affairs; - 3.
 To meet all classes for the full period of time required; - 4.
 To notify the Office of Academic Affairs in case of absence and to provide that classes will not suffer adversely if an absence cannot be avoided; - 5.
 To schedule a minimum of ten office hours per week (Monday through Friday), to post office hours for the benefit of students, and to file each term a copy of posted office hours with the Office of Academic Affairs; - 6.
 To serve as an academic mentor in assisting students to achieve both academic and personal goals and to pursue a curriculum appropriate to the students' transfer plans; - 7.
 To deal with student absences in accordance with college policy; - 8.
-To record grades in Empower and to guarantee privacy of information regarding students' grades and their posting, and to remember the ethical principles of commenting upon a student, whether positively or negatively; - 9.
+To record grades in Empower by due dates stated and to guarantee privacy of information regarding students' grades and their posting, and to remember the ethical principles of commenting upon a student, whether positively or negatively; - 9.
 To hold final examinations as scheduled and to be present for all examinations; - 10.
-To file with the Office of Academic Affairs a copy of each final examination and to maintain on file all final examinations; - 11.
-To submit mid-term and final grades according to the schedule and guidelines issued by the Registrar; - 12.
-To be accessible to administrators and students between the last day of examinations and graduation day; - 13.
-To submit all proposed courses and course changes to the Educational Program Committee according to the schedule guidelines issued by the committee; (See Appendix 6 Educational Program Committee Request for Consideration of Program Change(s) Form) - 14.
-To attend all faculty meetings; - 15.
-To participate in commencement, convocations, Honors Night, baccalaureate, Inspire Days, and other official functions of the College; - 16.
-To serve on committees as appointed by the President and the Dean of Academic Affairs; - 17.
-To participate in college workshops, registration, and testing programs as announced and scheduled by the Dean of Academic Affairs; and - 18.
+To submit mid-term and final grades according to the set due date and guidelines issued by the Registrar; - 11.
+To be accessible to administrators and students between the last day of examinations and graduation day; - 12.
+To submit all proposed courses and course changes to the Educational Program Committee according to the schedule guidelines issued by the committee; (See Appendix 6 Educational Program Committee Request for Consideration of Program Change(s) Form) - 13.
+To attend all faculty meetings; - 14.
+To participate in Commencement, Convocations, Honors Night, Baccalaureate, and other official functions of the College; - 15.
+To serve on committees as appointed by the President and the Dean of Academic Affairs; - 16.
+To participate in college workshops, registration, and testing programs as announced and scheduled by the Dean of Academic Affairs; and - 17.
 To submit notice of absences in Empower and low grade concerns to the Coordinator of Retention